GianniBortoloBossini/100daysofcode_dotnet20thanniversary/03/README.md

   app.MapGet("/", (WeatherForecastService service) => Results.Ok(service.Get()));
   ```
 So easy!
 I remember that MVC web api requires developer to
-- inject the service into the controller,
+- inject the service into the controller constructor,
 - create a local private readonly variable,
 - assign the service parameter from the controller to this variable
 - use the local service variable into the action method